Numerical Calculation of Coulomb Corrections in Forward Elastic $p^\uparrow\!\!\;{p}$ and ${p}^\uparrow\!{A}$ Scattering: Coulomb Corrections to the Electromagnetic Spin-Flip Amplitudes

 where

 Denoting $t\!=\!b\tilde{q}$ and expanding $J_1(t)$, one can substitute $I_R(a)$ by the sum

-The series \eqref{eq:IR} converges rapidly for $a\!<\!2$, allowing it to be evaluated with high accuracy, limited only by numerical precision.
+The series \eqref{eq:IR} converges rapidly for $a\!<\!2$, allowing it to be evaluated with high accuracy, limited only by computational discretization.
 As a result, the integral $I_R(20\tilde{q})$ can be partially replaced by a fast converging summation:

 Numerical integration of the explicitly written integrals in Eqs.\,\eqref{eq:FM} and \eqref{eq:IRcases} can be done using equidistance sampling points and, thus, it does not pose any significant difficulties.